karan-kapoor90/namswan/_drafts/1990-01-12-white-sauce.md

 ---
-title:  "name on site"
+title:  "White Sauce"
 metadate: "hide"
-categories: [ ]
+categories: [Vegetarian]
-image: "/assets/images/used/.jpg"
+image: "/assets/images/used/white-sauce.jpg"
 ---

-Intro/ insta desc
+We love this base in pasta, lasagne, baked vegetables and almost anything you can think of!

 ## Ingredients